octokit/plugin-rest-endpoint-methods.js/docs/repos/listPullRequestsAssociatedWithCommit.md

 # List pull requests associated with a commit

 Lists the merged pull request that introduced the commit to the repository.
-If the commit is not present in the default branch, will only return open pull requests associated with the commit.
+If the commit is not present in the default branch, additionally returns open pull requests associated with the commit.
+The results may include open and closed pull requests.

 ```js
 octokit.rest.repos.listPullRequestsAssociatedWithCommit({